-An alternative to Pre-MBA programs, Young Leaders Development Program (YLDP) is a one year Program for prospective applicants to global top 30 MBA Programs.
+An alternative to Pre-MBA programs, Young Leaders Development Program (YLDP) is an 8 month Program for prospective applicants to global top 30 MBA Programs.

 If you are committed to earning admission to one of the best business schools in the world in the next few years, participating in YLDP will help you to maximize the ROI of your MBA investment by preparing you 1) to succeed in the MBA classroom, and (if you are a self-sponsored Participant) 2) to succeed in your post-MBA job search.